Guidelines for Good Pharmacoepidemiology Practices (GPP)

 Each organization and its advisory board, if there is one, shall predetermine procedures under which communications of the intent, conduct, results, and interpretation of an epidemiologic study will occur, including what function individuals associated with the research must fulfill.
 These individuals should include the principal investigator, study director, and/or the sponsor.
 This procedure may be documented in the form of a company standard operating procedure, in the study protocol, or through contractual agreement.

-ISPE encourages communicating estimates of epidemiologic measures quantitatively in the results section, generally by using point estimates and confidence intervals, either directly or graphically.
+ISPE encourages communicating quantitative estimates of epidemiologic measures in the results section, generally by using point estimates and confidence intervals, either directly or graphically.
 It is useful in reporting results of safety studies to include both the relative and absolute risk estimates.
 Inferences about causal effects should be based on a variety of factors that should be explored in the discussion section.
 These factors include strength of relationship, temporal relationship, biological mechanism, plausibility of alternative theories, biases, confounding, precision, and others.
 Investigators should not make inferences about causation based solely on the outcome of a test of significance (e.g., a p-value or a statement about the confidence interval including or not including the null value).
-See also: Guidelines established by the International Committee of Medical Journal Editors, http://www.icmje.org/, section IV, and CONSORT Statement, http://www.consort-statement.org/Statement/examples20.htm.

 There is an ethical obligation to disseminate findings of potential scientific or public health importance.
+For findings which could have a significant impact on public health there may be legal, as well as ethical requirements to report the results immediately to the appropriate regulatory authorities.
 Scientific peers shall be informed of study results in a timely fashion by publication in the scientific literature and presentations at scientific conferences, workshops, or symposia.
 Presentations at meetings should not be considered as a substitute for publication in the peer-reviewed literature.
-Authorship of study reports should follow the guidelines established by the International Committee of Medical Journal Editors (http://www.icmje.org/).
+Authorship of study manuscripts should follow the guidelines established by the International Committee of Medical Journal Editors (http://www.icmje.org/).
 All authors should meet the criteria for authorship, and all people who meet the criteria should be authors.
 Potential conflicts of interest, financial and non-financial, should be disclosed.
 Agreement to adhere to these guidelines should be described in the protocol.

 Finally, research sponsors (government agencies, private sector, etc.) shall be informed of study results in a manner that complies with local regulatory requirements.
-Sources of research funding should always be acknowledged, whether results are presented orally or in writing.
+Sources of research funding, including direct funding and provision of drugs, should always be acknowledged, whether results are presented orally or in writing.

-Occasionally information on suspected adverse events may be identified during the course of a study, but not as a formal part of the protocol-defined data collection.
-Procedures for follow-up and reporting of such information should be defined by the sponsor and research team at the time of protocol development.
+For primary data collection studies, reporting of adverse events is required by law in most countries.
+Since information on suspected adverse events may be identified during the course of a study, but not as a formal part of the protocol-defined study objectives, procedures for follow-up and reporting of safety information in the study should be defined by the sponsor and research team at the time of protocol development.
+For specific requirements, relevant regulatory guidance documents should be consulted (see Table 1).
+As requirements change repeatedly, the latest versions of regulatory guidances should be consulted prior to study commencement.

 Secure archives must be maintained for the orderly storage and expedient retrieval of all study related material.
 An index shall be prepared to identify the archived contents, to identify their location, and to identify by name and location any materials that by their general nature are not retained in the study archive.
 Access to the archives shall be controlled and limited to authorized personnel only.
 Special procedures may be necessary to ensure that access to confidential information is limited and that the confidentiality of information about study subjects is protected (see, II.
 Protocol Development, Section I).